quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

 ![](/resources/images/dota/XSS3.png)

-For the third application, it was a kind of different as I managed to inject the payload in using an unauthenticated endpoint that I found through auditing the JavaScript source code.
-The endpoint allows me to add new schedules to the calendar, and as the outputs were not sanitized, they became sinks for XSS.
-Likewise, this wouldn't have exist if they used a framework instead.
+For the third application, the XSS vulnerability was kind of different as I managed to inject the payload in using an unauthenticated endpoint that I found through auditing the JavaScript source code.
+The endpoint allows me to add new schedules to the calendar and as the outputs were not sanitized, they became sinks for XSS.
+Likewise, the vulnerability wouldn't have exist if they had used a framework instead.

 ## Take-away from XSS
 1. Use frameworks if possible, unless you're very familiar with the language and system.
-However, you still have to understand and utilize the framework properly in order to prevent simple vulnerabilities and not introduce more.
+However, even with a framework, you still have to understand and utilize the framework properly in order to prevent simple vulnerabilities and to not introduce more.
-2. Don't implement markdown without prior experience/knowledge.
+2. Don't implement markdown formatting without prior experience/knowledge.
-3. Sanitize **ALL** input/output regardless and if needed, use a white list instead of black list approach.
+3. Sanitize **ALL** input/output regardless, and if needed, use the white list instead of black list approach.
-4. Never assume that an output will only come from an authorized user.
+4. Never assume that an output would only come from an authorized user.
+Hidden endpoints could be discovered, and if not secured, would result in vulnerabilities.

 # SQL Injection

-SQL injection wasn't as easy to find as XSS, but was still there in some of the applications.
+SQL injection wasn't as easy to find as XSS, but was still present in some of the applications.
 Out of the 12, three of the sites was/is vulnerable to SQLi.
-I'd say SQLi is more severe than XSS as it allows an attacker to dump your entire database, and if suitable, even be able to spawn a shell and perform further exploitation from within the servers.
+I'd say SQLi could be more severe than XSS as it allows an attacker to dump your entire database, and if suitable, even be able to spawn a shell and perform further exploitation from within the servers.

 ![](/resources/images/dota/SQL1.jpeg)